MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsTenantNetworkSite.md

 The network region ID of the site.

 ### LocationPolicyID
-The ID of the locaton policy assigned to the site.
+The ID of the location policy assigned to the site.

 ### SiteAddress
 This parameter is reserved for internal Microsoft use.